Legislation on Chinese Indonesians

-Indonesia's Legislation on Chinese Indonesians were conducted through a series of constitutional laws and directives enacted by the Government of Indonesia to enforce cultural assimilation of ethnic Chinese in Indonesia with the wider Indonesian society.
-The legislations mostly regulated individual naming conventions and business statutes.
+The legislation on Chinese Indonesians in Indonesia was a series of discriminatory laws enacted through constitutional laws and directives by the Government of Indonesia to enforce the cultural assimilation of ethnic Chinese in Indonesia into the wider Indonesian society.
+This legislation primarily regulated individual naming conventions to ban Chinese names, the usage of Chinese languages, and restricted business statutes, among other mandates.
+These measures intensified during Suharto's New Order regime, which aimed to commit cultural genocide against the Chinese Indonesian population and forcibly assimilate them.

 1950s

 In the early 1950s the Government of Indonesia implemented the Benteng Program, under which only native Indonesians were allowed to have licenses to import certain items.
 This was to reduce the economic disparity between ordinary Indonesians and ethnic Chinese who were given racial privileges during the centuries-old Dutch colonial rule.

 The program soon evolved into a colloquially term of Ali Baba, referring to symbiotic relationship between ethnic Chinese entrepreneurs and native Indonesians who benefited each other through mutual cooperation.

 Presidential Regulation 10 of 1959

 The Presidential Regulation 10 of 1959 was a directive prohibiting foreign nationals from doing retail business in rural areas, requiring them to either transfer ownership to Indonesian nationals by 1 January 1960 or relocate to urban cities.

 This was the government's attempt to better redistribute economic commerce and trade back into the hands of majority when much of the nation's economy is run by a small, elite minority of ethnic Chinese which had near monopoly of all business transactions.

 However, the implementation of the directive resulted with riots and triggered the return of many ethnic Chinese back to China, as many of their businesses were labelled as foreign-owned and liable to be confiscated.
 Tens of thousands of business owned by ethnic Chinese were either forcibly transferred (often with excessive force and threats) under the auspices of military personnel or peacefully, albeit with much reluctance and protest.

 These chain of events led to a diplomatic rift between the Republic of Indonesia and the People's Republic of China which were seen as close allies then.
 The Chinese ambassador, Huang Chen insisted that the directive should be reviewed but was denied by Indonesia's State Minister, Subandrio in which he insisted there is no element of anti-Chinese sentiment but rather, a part of the necessary nationalization and socialization of the economy.
 On 10 December 1959, Peking Radio announced a campaign for ethnic Chinese to return to "The Warmth of Motherland".
 The Chinese embassy soon listed thousands Chinese citizens interested in returning to China.
 About 199,000 applied, but only 102,000 managed to be placed in a ship sent by the PRC government.